SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 A concept = a clinically meaningful intervention class that would appear as a distinct line in a clinical summary

-final concept set icu focused minimal but complete
+final concept set of 17 icu focused concepts, minimal but complete and high yield

 Each concept should include: